Brave-Kubernetes/devops-directive-kubernetes-course/README.md

-# DevOps Directive Kubernetes Course
+# DevOps Directive Kubernetes Course from DevOps terminal

 This is the companion repo to: [Complete Kubernetes Course -- From BEGINNER to PRO ](https://www.youtube.com/watch?v=2T86xAtR6Fo)